Jamaica Station (Queens)

 Area Snapshot

-Jamaica Station is the lifeline of the Long Island Rail Road system and the key transfer point for commuters and travelers alike.
-With its unmatched connectivity to Manhattan, Brooklyn, Queens, and JFK Airport, it remains an essential hub for hundreds of thousands of daily riders.
-For Long Islanders, Jamaica is not just a station – it is the gateway to New York City and beyond.
+Jamaica Station remains the centerpiece of the Long Island Rail Road system and one of the region’s most practical transfer points for rail and airport travel.
+With connections to Manhattan, Brooklyn, Queens, and JFK Airport, it continues to serve Long Islanders, city commuters, and visitors alike.
+Before heading out, check current schedules and service alerts, but expect Jamaica to remain a key gateway to New York City and beyond.